gardener/external-dns-management/README.md

 Therefore, even if the configuration is prepared for multiple clusters, such a controller manager can easily work on a single cluster if no special options are given on the command line.

+## Why not using the community external-dns solution?

+Some of the reasons are context-specific, i.e. relate to Gardener's highly dynamic requirements.

+1. Custom resource for DNS entries

+DNS entries are explicitly specified as custom resources.
+As an important side effect, each DNS entry provides an own status.
+Simply by querying the Kubernetes API, a client can check if a requested DNS entry has been successfully added to the DNS backend, or if an update has already been deployed, or if not to reason about the cause.
+It also opens for easy extensibility, as DNS entries can be created directly via the Kubernetes API.
+And it simplifies Day 2 operations, e.g. automatic cleanup of unused entries if a DNS provider is deleted.

+2. Management of multiple DNS providers

+The Gardener DNS controller uses a custom resource DNSProvider to dynamically manage the backend DNS services.
+While with external-dns you have to specify the single provider during startup, in the Gardener DNS controller you can add/update/delete providers during runtime with different credentials and/or backends.
+This is important for a multi-tenant environment as in Gardener, where users can bring their own accounts.

+A DNS provider can also restrict its actions on subset of the DNS domains (includes and excludes) for which the credentials are capable to edit.

+Each provider can define a separate “owner” identifier, to differentiate DNS entries in the same DNS zone from different providers.

+3. Multi cluster support

+The Gardener DNS controller distinguish three different logical Kubernetes clusters: Source cluster, target cluster and runtime cluster.
+The source cluster is monitored by the DNS source controllers for annotations on ingress and service resources.
+These controllers then create DNS entries in the target cluster.
+DNS entries in the target cluster are then reconciliated/synchronized with the corresponding DNS backend service by the privider controller.
+The runtime cluster is the cluster the DNS controller runs on.
+For example, this enables needed flexibility in the Gardener deployment.
+The DNS controller runs on the seed cluster.
+This is also the target cluster.
+DNS providers and entries resources are created in the corresponding namespace of the shoot control plane, while the source cluster is the shoot cluster itself.

+4. Optimizations for handling hundreds of DNS entries

+Some DNS backend services are restricted on the API calls per second (e.g. the AWS Route 53 API).
+To manage hundreds of DNS entries it is important to minimize the number of API calls.
+The Gardener DNS controller heavily makes usage of caches and batch processing for this reason.